alexpGH/foss-toolchain-mpcnc/docs/blenderKissSlope.md

 ### Weight, minimal velocity an Re

 I currently estimate the total weight to 900g and 1300g including some extra ballast (actually 800g, but we need to estimate with a bit of safety margin).
+For the suface area determined above, this gives a wing loading of 35g/dm² and 51g/dm², respectively.

-Togehter with the surface area we can now determine $v$ from [basics (2)](../aeroEqn/#mjx-eqn-eq:velocityFromMass), if we make use of the <span style="color:red">hypothesis</span> $c_{L}\approx 1.0$.
+We can now determine $v$ from [basics (2)](../aeroEqn/#mjx-eqn-eq:velocityFromMass), if we make use of the <span style="color:red">hypothesis</span> $c_{L}\approx 1.0$.
 We will cross-check this later!

 $v_{min900g}=\sqrt{\frac{2\cdot 0.9kg\cdot 9.81 m/s²}{1.1673kg/m³\cdot 1.0 \cdot 0.2564m²}}=7.68 m/s$